pajicadvance/cherry-on-top/README.md

 - Change the chance that a disc will spawn in any of the defined locations
 - Add or remove locations where the discs can be found
 - Enable or disable removing the vanilla 13 and Cat music disc loot from regular dungeons

-### Teleportation Potions

-Adds two new potions inspired by Terraria.

-Potion of Wormhole
-- Teleports you to other players
-- Brewed with an awkward potion and ender eye
-- Drinking opens up a screen where you can select a player to teleport to

-Potion of Teleportation
-- Teleports you to a random location in a configurable radius
-- Brewed with an awkward potion and ender pearl
-- Configurable max teleport height

-Recipes for these potions will show up in [EMI](https://modrinth.com/mod/emi) if it's installed.

-### Compass and Clock Overlays

-Shows useful information in the top left when carrying a compass or a clock.

-Compass info:
-- Coordinates
-- Direction
-- Biome

-Clock info:
-- Day and time
-- Weather
-- Season (if [Serene Seasons](https://modrinth.com/mod/serene-seasons) is installed)

-Configuration options:
-- Enable or disable each info overlay
-- Color the weather line according to the current weather conditions
-- Color the season line according to the current season

 ## Tweaks